MPI Artificial Intelligence for robots and swarms

 Minimal Naming Game

-The Minimal Naming Game (MNG) is a simplified version of the Naming Game, which is one of the many language game that are used for the study of language evolution and emmergence.
+The Minimal Naming Game (MNG) is a simplified version of the broader Naming Game, one of the classic language games used to study language evolution.

 voc = {}